Russia Facts for Kids

 More Russia Facts |

-The family is very important for Russians.
+The family is very important to Russians.
 Here most families include the grandparents, parents and children in the same household.

 Children start school when they turn six years old and typically go to school for ten years.
 After Grade 11, students can go to study at university.